codecraftblog/codecraftblog.github.io/_drafts/mvvm-combine.md

 In most scenarios, ViewModel also stores states, updates the model, and handles user interaction.
 In its simplest form just a mapping.
 But will likely have logic for data transformation, persistence, transformation, can have all the logic

+#### View Model acts as a value converter.

+Exposes a simplified unified view. for eg it can talk to more than one domain object... only those properties & behaviors are relevant to the view in question.

 #### View Model stores the state